 Secure warehousing space.
 A lot of the above implies that you have several warehousing options to choose from.
 However, we currently have historically-low warehouse vacancy rates.
 So, depending on where you’re looking to base your operations, warehousing may be extremely scarce.
 By partnering with a 3PL provider that already has warehouse space to offer, you can secure as much space you need, where you need it, without having to worry about acquiring a building or lease yourself.

 Reduce Risk.
 If you are set on acquiring a warehouse yourself, you are going to take on a high amount of risk.
 Take on too much square footage, and you’re stuck wasting money on unused space and labor.
 Take on too little, and you may find that you need to pay for additional space during peak periods – thus dramatically compounding your expenses.
 These long-term considerations are important in this low-vacancy market where leases often require a commitment of 7+ years at signing.
-Flex warehousing removes these risks and allows you to fill a slot in an existing infrastructure that’s as big or as small as you need it to be.
+The flex warehouse removes these risks and allows you to fill a slot in an existing infrastructure that’s as big or as small as you need it to be.

 Reduce Space Costs.
 Along with low vacancy rates, warehousing is currently more expensive than it’s ever been.
 In the go-it-alone model, you’re not only committing yourself to a set amount of space for 7 years or more, you’re also committed to paying record amounts of money for that space.
 This not the case with a flex warehousing provider that will charge you only for space and services you actually use each month.
 Just like a parking meter, you only pay for the time and space you need.

 Secure associates.
 Too often overlooked in warehousing decisions are the people who make the warehouses function.
 As with space, warehouse labor is harder to come by than ever.
 If you choose to go it alone and lease your own warehouse, you need to make sure that you have the ability – and the deep pockets – to attract, hire and retain employees on an ongoing basis.
 With the flex warehousing model, your 3PL takes care of this for you as staffing is one of its core functions.
-Furthermore, some 3PL providers – like Kanban Logistics – have multiple facilities and can cross-train associates and “borrow” them between facilities as needed to meet project demands.
+Furthermore, some 3PL providers – like Kanban Logistics – have multiple facilities and can cross-train associates and “share” them among facilities as needed to meet project demands.

 What to Look for In a Flex Warehouse Provider